psevestre/openid-fapi/Financial_API_WD_002.md

 1. shall support [OAUTB] or [MTLS] as a holder of key mechanism (this overrides clause 5.2.3.1);
 1. should require both JWS signed and JWE encrypted ID Tokens to be returned from endpoints

+#### 5.2.5 JWT Secured Authorization Response Mode

+In addition to the provisions given in section 5.2.2 an authorization server may offer clients to protect authorization responses using the "JWT Secured Authorization Response Mode" [JARM].

+The [JARM] allows authorization servers to encode authorization responses (of any response type) in a JWT.
+It is an alternative way to ID Tokens (utilized as detached signatures) to provide financial-grade security to authorization responses.

+The authorization server should advertize support for [JARM] response modes using the metadata parameter `response_modes_supported`.

+If [JARM] is used to secure the authorization responses, the clauses 2, 3, and 4 of section 5.2.2. do not apply.
+For example, clients may use [JARM] in conjunction with the response type `code`.

 ## 6. Accessing protected resources (using tokens)